sabre-io/sabre.io/source/vobject/icalendar.md

     $vcalendar->validate(Sabre\VObject\Node::REPAIR);
     $vcalendar->validate(Sabre\VObject\Node::PROFILE_CALDAV);

-The `REPAIR` option automatically repeairs the object, if possible.
+The `REPAIR` option automatically repairs the object, if possible.
 Without `REPAIR` the validator does not change the object.

 The `PROFILE_CALDAV` validates the object specifically for within the use of